Lekuro/AQA-TypeScript/lesson05-JS-function/README.md

 - Ctrl + ` - switch terminal and worked on file
 - Ctrl + Alt + ArrowDown - edit vertically
+- Crtl + / - to comment a block of code by line comment and undo